Carmen Tafolla: Poetry

 Tafolla first drew the attention of the literary world as a poet, when she read some of her poetry at the Floricanto Festival in Austin, Texas in 1975.
 She published her first collection of poetry, Get Your Tortillas Together, with Reyes Cardenas and Cecilio Garcia-Camarillo the following year.
 Tafolla's poetry is heavily influenced by her ethnic background, and often focuses on Chicana characters, or on themes and images which are important to Chicano culture.
 Critics such as Yolanda Broyles-Gonzales have noted that Tafolla's female characters often display great inner strength, exhibiting what Broyles-Gonzales refers to as "an indomitable will to endure and survive" even in the most adverse situations.
-Tafolla’s poetry began as one of the early feminist voices in the Chicano Movement, and often focuses on themes.
-Characters, and images richly imbedded in a Chicanx cultural setting.
-Critics....In addition, her works have touched on national and international issues with a pronounced emphasis on the affirmation and celebration of individual and cultural diversity and human value.
+Tafolla’s poetry began as one of the early feminist voices in the Chicano Movement, and often focuses on themes, characters, and images richly imbedded in a Chicanx cultural setting.
+In addition, her works have touched on national and international issues with a pronounced emphasis on the affirmation and celebration of individual and cultural diversity and human value.
 Her works have been translated to numerous languages and have been published in English, Spanish, German, French, and Bengali.
-Her themes in both poetry and prose have ranged from cultural to socio-educational issues; have deepened feminist, ecological, and multicultural perspectives; have emphasized the indigenous roots of the Americas; and have challenged sexist, racist, classist, Eurocentric and homophobic stereotypes.
+Her themes in both poetry and prose have ranged from cultural to socio-educational issues; have deepened feminist, ecological, and multicultural perspectives; have emphasized the indigenous roots of the Americas; and have challenged sexist, racist, classist, Eurocentric, and homophobic stereotypes.
 Often called one of the madrinas of Chicana literature, her early poetry gained her renown as a master of code-switching and featured the introduction of numerous “voice poems” which monologues later developed into a dramatic medley in her one-woman show.
 Her recent work has also included topics of immigration, age, death, grieving, environmental activism, and political resistance.